List of Copa del Rey finals

-The Copa del Rey is an annual knockout football competition in Spanish football, organized by the Royal Spanish Football Federation, held annually since 1903.
-The competition is open to Primera and Segunda División teams, plus some qualifiers from lower levels.
+The Copa del Rey is an annual knockout football competition in Spanish football, organised by the Royal Spanish Football Federation, held annually since 1903.
+The competition is open to all Primera and Segunda División teams as well as all Primera, Segunda and Tercera División sides plus the four semifinalists of the Copa Federación and the ten teams from Divisiones Regionales after passing a preliminary round.
+The total, adding up to 116 clubs, excludes Spanish reserve teams.

+Since the first final between Athletic Bilbao and Real Madrid, 122 single-match finals have taken place.
+The 1904 final was not held because of a dispute over who should have faced Athletic Bilbao; the latter, having gone to Madrid to play the final nevertheless, were assigned the title.
+In 1910 and 1913 two parallel tournaments, both eventually recognised, and finals were played due to the conflict between Federación Española de Clubs de Football (the forerunner of the Royal Spanish Football Federation) and the Unión Española de Clubs de Foot-bal.
+The finals did not take place in 1937 and in 1938 due to the impact of the Spanish Civil War.
+The 2020 final—due to have taken place in the April of that year between Basque clubs Athletic Bilbao and Real Sociedad—was rescheduled to April 2021 in the hope the match could have been played with spectators in the face of the COVID-19 pandemic.
+Still, the match was held behind closed doors as Real Sociedad won 1–0.

-Since the first final between Athletic Bilbao and Real Madrid, 122 single-match finals have taken place (the 1904 final was not held, whereas in 1911 and 1913 two parallel tournaments and finals were played due to disagreements between the FECF and the UECF, both considered official; in 2023, the RFEF retrospectively announced that they recognized the 1937 Copa de la España Libre as an official tournament won by Levante FC, distinct from the Copa del Rey).
-Four finals were replayed after the first games ended in a draw, with 26 others going to extra time and seven of those requiring a penalty shoot-out to decide a winner.
+Four finals were replayed after the first games ended in a draw, with 26 others going to extra time and eight of those requiring a penalty shoot-out to decide a winner.

-As of 2025, 36 clubs have competed in the final, with 15 of them winning the tournament at least once.
-On 18 occasions, the winning team also won La Liga (which began in 1929) in the same season, thus making a domestic double.
+As of 2026, 36 clubs have competed in the final, of whom 15 have won the tournament at least once.
+The winning team has also won La Liga (the Spanish top-flight league which began in 1929) in the same season on 18 occasions to complete a domestic double.
 Barcelona are the only team to win La Liga, the Copa del Rey and the UEFA Champions League in the same year, having done so twice in 2009 and 2015.
-The competition was not held in 1938 due to the impact of the Spanish Civil War.

-Barcelona hold the record for the most wins and most finals appearances, with 32 from 43 total appearances.
+Barcelona hold the record for the most wins and most final appearances, with 32 wins from 43 total appearances.
 Real Madrid hold the record for the most finals lost (21).
 Of the teams who have participated in more than one final, Español de Madrid and Celta Vigo share the worst win–loss record with three defeats and no victories each.
 Of the victorious teams, Arenas have the lowest percentage of success, winning one out of four finals (25%).
-Barcelona are the reigning champions, having won their 32nd title in 2025.
+Real Sociedad are the reigning champions, having won their fourth title in 2026.

-Lionel Messi holds the records for most goals scored in finals (9), most finals scored in by a player (7), most assists provided in finals (6), most appearances in finals (10, along with Sergio Busquets) and most man of the match awards won in finals (3).
-Messi and Busquets, along with Barcelona teammate Gerard Piqué and Agustín Gaínza of Athletic Bilbao, share the most Copa del Rey trophies won by a player, with 7.
-Telmo Zarra holds records for consecutive finals scored in (finding the net on each occasion between 1942 and 1945 and the most goals scored in a final (four, in 1950).